The Best Hotels to Book in Stratford-upon-Avon

 Courtesy of Hotel Indigo Stratford Upon Avon / Expedia

-Glance into Shakespeare’s final years at this boutique venue, whose Tudor half-timbered exterior sits opposite Shakespeare’s New Place – his family home for 19 years until his death in 1616.
+Glance into Shakespeare’s final years at this boutique place to stay in Stratford-Upon-Avon, whose Tudor half-timbered exterior sits opposite Shakespeare’s New Place – his family home for 19 years until his death in 1616.
 Parts of the hotel date back to the 15th century, and bedrooms pay tribute to the different historical eras of various wings of the building, including original Tudor wooden beams in the oldest rooms.
 The classy on-site restaurant, The Woodsman, utilises seasonal, local ingredients, complemented by a painstakingly chosen wine list and local craft beers.

 Mercure Stratford-upon-Avon Shakespeare Hotel